Noni2245/Discord-Music-Player/README.md

-# NoniLan Discord Music Bot

 A simple Discord bot that joins a specified voice channel and continuously plays all `.mp3` files in a folder.
-Includes a modern web interface for uploading songs, skipping tracks, viewing the queue, and a progress bar — all protected by a LAN-only password.
+Includes a modern web interface for uploading songs, skipping tracks, viewing the queue, a progress bar, and now the ability to click a song in the queue to play it immediately—all protected by a LAN-only password.

 ---